Oromo Liberation Army: History

 Massacres of ethnic Amharas in the region has provoked retaliatory raids by Fano militias from the Amhara Region, who regularly clash with the OLA on border areas where a significant number of ethnic Amhara and Oromo reside together.
 Large scale clashes between these groups have been reported in East Welega, West Welega, Horo Guduru and North Shewa, resulting in the displacement of more than 20,000 Oromos.
 As of August 2024, Addis Standard reports that Fano is still active in parts of Oromia's North Shewa zone, with entire districts becoming "uninhabitable" for Oromo residents.

 In January 2023 the OLF-OLA released a political manifesto in which they claimed they fought for "the freedom of the Oromo people from political exclusion, economic exploitation, and socio-cultural marginalization" and for "the right of our people to determine their political destiny and establish a responsive government through freely elected representatives."

 Peace talks between the government and OLA have been mediated in Tanzania, the first was in April 2023 and the second round in November in collaboration with IGAD.
 Both of peace talks failed to reach an agreement; Redwan Hussien blamed "unrealistic demands" for the failure of the peace talks while the OLA accused the Ethiopian government of co-opting leadership rather than "beginning to address fundamental problems that underlie the country’s seemingly insurmountable security and political challenges".

 In April 2023, violence shifted eastward to West and North Shewa zones as conflict in western Oromia decreased.
 This change coincided with failed peace talks and the dissolution of regional special forces, whose role was taken over by the Ethiopian National Defense Force (ENDF).
 Although violence levels in western Oromia have declined from previous peaks, instability remains a significant concern.
 In mid-2024, the ACLED recorded that violence levels in western Oromia have since remained steady, at reduced levels relative to the spikes in July and November 2022.

 In September 2024, it was reported that the OLA-Central Command, under Sanyi Nagasa, broke away from the OLA after Nagasa accused the OLA's leader of authoritarian rule and corruption.
 The OLA denied the reports, stating that Nagasa was dismissed months earlier for "sabotage."

 On 1 December, a peace agreement was signed between the Oromia President Shimelis Abdisa and Sanyi Nagasa's OLA faction, which stipulated that OLA fighters be moved into designated camps.
-This agreement reportedly resulted in the surrender of over 800 OLA fighters to the government, although the OLA disputed the numbers.
+This agreement reportedly resulted in the surrender of over 800 OLA fighters to the government.
 Nagasa was also reportedly appointed as the security advisor to President Abdisa after the agreement.
 By February 2025, the ACLED records clashes between the OLA and government forces in Oromia decreased by 60% since the peace agreement.
 This also coincided with Kenya announcing an operation against the OLA at the Ethiopian border with the aim of curbing OLA activity.